• Skip to primary navigation

 Equipment

 I love this recipe because it's so easy and requires nothing fancy or special to make.
 No turning the oven on, which is great for the summer season.
 One pan and a spatula is all you really need.
-This is also fabulous for college students just learning to cook and want something healthy - think of these as insanely healthy tacos!
+This is also fabulous for college students just learning to cook and want something nourishing- think of these as a quick and fresh taco!

 Storage